Momments8888/lifelens-legal/privacy.md

   it powers automatic "capture this moment?" and "you just left…" nudges, and you can turn it off at any time.
-- **Health data (only if you connect Health Connect or Apple Health):** steps, distance walked, active calories, and heart-rate measurements (daily average, minimum, maximum, and resting BPM).
+- **Health data (only if you connect Health Connect or Apple Health):** steps, distance walked, and active calories.
 This data is read via the Android Health Connect / iOS HealthKit APIs and pulled only when you have granted explicit permission.
 Health data is never shared with third parties and never used for advertising.